Skip to main content

 When to Use

-Disaggregation should be built into every monitoring system where equity matters, which is virtually all development and humanitarian programmes.
+Disaggregation should be built into every monitoring system where equity matters - which is virtually all development and humanitarian programs.
 It becomes mandatory when:

 • Donors require sex-disaggregated data (USAID mandates sex disaggregation for all performance indicators; EU requires it under the Gender Action Plan)

-• The programme targets specific sub-groups (women, children, people with disabilities, ethnic minorities)
+• The program targets specific sub-groups (women, children, people with disabilities, ethnic minorities)

 • The theory of change explicitly aims to reduce inequities